DRXD1000/Route0x/README.md

 ### Caveats and Limitations
 <details>

-- For Local LLMs tested only on llama3.x
+- For Local LLMs tested only on llama3.x.
-- For hosted LLMs tested only on OAI GPT.x
+-  For hosted LLMs tested only on OAI GPT.x.

 </details>

 ### Citations